jschauma/check-springshell/README.md

 DESCRIPTION
-     The check-springshell tool attempts to determine whether the host it is executed on is vulnerable to the SpringShell RCE vulnerability identified as CVE-2022-22963.
+     The check-springshell tool attempts to determine whether the host it is executed on is vulnerable to the Spring SpEL / Expression Resource Access Vulnerability vulnerability identified as CVE-2022-22963.

      Since this vulnerability is in a specific Java class that may be inside nested Java archive files, check-springshell may be somewhat intrusive to